Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 18. Find the 5-inch position from the left side Scale and click near the left border on the Detail Section to place the Page-break control there.

-19. Create a Textbox control, about half an inch down on the top left corner of the Form, and change the child label Caption value as Page-1.
+19. Create a Textbox control, about half an inch down on the top left corner of the Form, and change the child label Caption value to Page-1.

 20. Create a Command Button below the Textbox and change the following property values as shown below: